Who reigned in the amateur hunter classes at the 2021 Royal International? - Horse & Hound

 Irish Draught Sam is now based with Helen and Jason Newbold, who have been “instrumental” in getting Cleo back into the ring.

 “They’ve been so supportive, empathetic and encouraging,” she added.
 “Prior to this season, I hadn’t won anything with Sam but he’s come into his own.
-We’ve won two Horse of the Year Show heavyweight qualifiers and I’ve never ridden in so many championships in my life.
+We’ve won a Horse of the Year Show heavyweight qualifier and I’ve never ridden in so many championships in my life.
 To think I was going to give it all up, too.”

 “It’s been the first RIHS without Rory here and he was definitely watching over us today,” said Cleo.